 The term meditation simply defines being at the present state at what it is.
-With breathing and following the breath help you in focusing and bringing everything back at the present moment.
+Breathing and following the breath help you in focusing and bringing everything back at the present moment.
 Before you begin with meditation you can recognize the vital connection between breathing and meditation.
 According to Buddha, paying attention to the breath is the fundamental technique applied for meditation as He said, “While being sensitive to the entire body, the yogi would simply breathe in while being sensitive to the entire body, the yogi can breathe out as well”.

 This purpose gets served well with breath… This brings awareness to breathing as we constantly remind ourselves that now we’re here.
 Awareness of deep breathing in and out helps to nurture mindfulness in you while breathing in, you know you’re breathing and while breathing out you know that you’re breathing.
 There are a whole lot of deep breathing benefits for the mind, body and the soul as well.